 Duomo Di San Gimignano

-Around 10am when the Duomo opens, step inside this stunning Romanesque cathedral that’s an absolute must-see.
+Around 10am when the Duomo opens, step inside this stunning cathedral.

 Climb One Of The Medieval Towers

-You absolutely cannot visit San Gimignano without climbing Torre Grossa, the tallest of the 14 remaining medieval towers (there were once 72!).
+My top pick for an activity to do in San Gimignano is to climb Torre Grossa if you are able.
+It is the tallest of the 14 remaining medieval towers (there were once 72!).
 Head to Palazzo Comunale to purchase your San Gimignano pass for access to the Civic Museum, Pinacoteca, and the tower.

-Spend just 4 euros more for the full pass that includes additional museums.
+Spend just 4 euros more for the full pass that includes the additional museums.
 It’s absolutely worth it for the small extra cost.
+Most people skip them as we found out during our trip.

 Find A Place For Lunch